MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/index.md

 ## Exercises

+The following exercises are designed supplement the labs to provide you with additional hands-on learning experiences.

 {% assign labs = site.pages | where_exp:"page", "page.url contains '/Instructions/Exercises'" %}
 {% for activity in labs  %}
 <hr>